Mazvel/maswavespy/README.md

 ### Referencing MASWavesPy
 Referencing the MASWavesPy package and a paper related to its development is highly appreciated.

 > Olafsdottir, E.A., Bessason, B., Erlingsson, S., Kaynia, A.M.
+(2024).
 A Tool for Processing and Inversion of MASW Data and a Study of Inter-Session Variability of MASW.
-Submitted to _Geotechnical Testing Journal_ (in review).
+Accepted for publication in _Geotechnical Testing Journal_ (in press).

 ### License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.